immy1996/immy1996.github.io/_posts/blog/2016-11-13-Intro-to-PostgreSQL.markdown

 categories: blog
 ---
 I've used Postgres a lot and learned it from my Computer Science 350 class (Applications of Databases).
-It is a popular choice for many small and large projects and more companies are adopting PostgreSQL nown these days.
+It is a popular choice for many small and large projects and more companies are adopting PostgreSQL now these days.
 So I just want to give you a brief introduction about what PostgreSQL is.

 PostgreSQL is a powerful, open source object-relational database management system which implements the SQL querying language.